 | Primary Damage | Holes in natural fabrics | Bites and blood stains |

-One of the biggest sources of confusion when comparing carpet beetles vs bed bugs involves the skin reactions they cause.
-However, these reactions are actually quite different once you understand what’s happening.
+One of the biggest sources of confusion is the skin reactions these pests cause.
+But the reactions are quite different when you know what to look for.

 Bed Bug Bites

 Bed bugs are blood-feeding insects that bite humans during sleep.
-Their bites typically appear in distinctive patterns — often called “breakfast, lunch, and dinner” because they form straight lines or clusters on exposed skin.
-These bites usually show up on arms, shoulders, neck, and face.
+Their bites show up in patterns, often called “breakfast, lunch, and dinner” because they form straight lines or clusters on exposed skin.
+These bites usually appear on arms, shoulders, neck, and face.

-The bites themselves are painless when they occur, but develop into itchy, red welts hours later.
-Because bed bugs probe along clothing edges, you’ll often see neat rows of bites following the line where pajamas or sheets touched your skin.
+The bites don’t hurt when they happen, but they turn into itchy, red welts hours later.
+Bed bugs tend to bite along clothing edges, so you’ll often see neat rows of bites where pajamas or sheets touched your skin.

 Carpet Beetle “Bites”

-The reaction from carpet beetle larvae tends to be more scattered and appears on areas where clothing has been in contact with skin.
-The rash might be bumpy, blistery, or hive-like, and it’s caused by contact with the larvae’s irritating hairs, not from being bitten.
+The reaction from carpet beetle larvae tends to be more spread out.
+It appears on areas where clothing touched skin.
+The rash might be bumpy, blistery, or hive-like.

 Where These Pests Hide in Your Home

-Location is another key factor in the carpet beetles vs bed bugs comparison.
-These pests prefer completely different areas of your home, which can help with identification.
+Location is another key way to tell carpet beetles vs bed bugs apart.
+These pests prefer very different areas.

 Bed Bug Hiding Spots

-Bed bugs are creatures of habit that stay close to their food source — you.
-They concentrate almost exclusively in sleeping areas, hiding in mattress seams, box springs, headboards, and bed frames.
+Bed bugs stay close to their food source: you.
+They hide almost only in sleeping areas like mattress seams, box springs, headboards, and bed frames.
 You might also find them in nightstands, picture frames, and curtains near beds.

-The closer to your bed, the more likely you are to find bed bugs.
-They rarely venture far from sleeping areas unless the population becomes very large.
+The closer to your bed, the more likely you are to find them.
+They rarely go far from sleeping areas unless the population gets very large.

 Carpet Beetle Locations

-Carpet beetles spread throughout the entire home.
-Adult beetles are often found near windows (they’re attracted to light), while larvae prefer dark, undisturbed areas like:
+Carpet beetles spread through the whole home.
+Adults often show up near windows because they’re drawn to light.
+Larvae prefer dark, quiet areas like:

 - Closets with stored clothing